 Ready for your new favorite scone recipe?
-Slightly sweet, with a buttery-golden crust and just a hint of orange…these scones are D E L I C I O U S!
-They’re also an elegant addition to any breakfast, brunch or dinner party.
-I’ve sent these scones on many occasions to family and relatives over the years, and they’re always a favorite!
+Slightly sweet, with a buttery-golden crust and just a hint of orange…these scones are delicious!
+They’re an elegant addition to any breakfast, brunch or dinner party.
+I’ve sent these Gluten Free Orange, Cranberry Scones on many occasions to family and relatives over the years, and they’re always a favorite!

 One of the best things about these scones is how incredibly easy they are to make.
 I know you’re probably thinking scones are pretty fancy looking and probably tricky to make , but as you’ll see they’re not!
 We let the food processor do the bulk of the work. 🙂

 First we add the dry ingredients and the orange zest to our food processor, then the cold butter goes in and we pulse for a couple seconds to break up the butter and spread it throughout.
 Finally the wet ingredients get added and now we have our batter.